 Safety has been a core issue for AW since 1954, and today we are leaders in accident analysis and safety education.
-We regularly advise legislative bodies and river managers on the best ways to educate whitewater users, which helps everyone enjoy our rivers safely.
-Formal risk management is part of all our programs enhancing safety and reducing liability risks for all.
+Formal risk management is part of all our programs.
+We work hard to publicize safe practices that help everyone enjoy our rivers safely and advise legislative bodies and river managers on the best ways to educate whitewater paddlers.

 While all outdoor recreation has inherent risks, many whitewater accidents are preventable.
 Here are some simple things YOU can do to stay safe.

 For more useful advice, consult the AW Safety Code.
 It contains many costly lessons learned by the whitewater paddling community over the last 50+ years!

 TheAccident Database is a comprehensive collection and analysis of whitewater accidents and close calls.
 To Report an Accident: We invite witnesses to submit personal accounts and others to submit newspaper articles and internet postings.
 If your material is not original, please credit the source.
 If you have corrections or additions to an accident report please email firstname.lastname@example.org.
 If you have questions or comments about any accident please post them on the AW Safety Forum or email the safety committee.

 CAUTION: This database, while extensive, is not complete.
 A significant number of accidents are not reported to us.
 Confusion may result when people interpret the data without assistance from the American Whitewater Safety Committee.
 For example, accidents we tag as “commercial” include guided raft tours, kayak schools, and canoe liveries.
 They also include programs run by schools, camps, colleges, and by rangers at local, state, and national parks.
 Our numbers, therefore, will probably not agree with organizations which focus on one of more of these subgroups.

 |ID United States||2017-09-29||Christopher Chapman 48||Snake (7 - West Table to Sheep Gulch 7 - West Table to Sheep Gulch (Alpine Canyon)||IV||